 - Invest the money in a custodial UGMA/UTMA account (non-tax advantaged)

-- Invest the money in a long-term bond.
+- Invest the money in a long-term bond, like the aforementioned inflation protected I-bond.

 Custodial IRA vs. 529 Plan vs. Coverdell ESA vs. UGMA/UTMA Custodial Accounts for Gift Money